tock/book/src/course/root-of-trust/overview.md

 folder.
 You also install the kernel on the hardware board from that directory.

 While the Tock kernel is written entirely in Rust, it supports userspace applications written in multiple languages.
-In particular, we provide two userspace libraries for application development in C and Rust respectively:
+In particular, the Tock community maintains two userspace libraries for application development in C and Rust respectively:

 - `libtock-c` for C applications (